 Sylvester Moulton

-Sylvester Moulton was a 7th generation descendant of Thomas Moulton.
+Sylvester Moulton was a seventh-generation descendant of Thomas Moulton.
 He was born in 1819 and married Mercy Hammond.
-Sylvester and Mercy built an 8-room home in 1843-1844.
-Sylvester and Mercy had seven children while making a living farming the land.
-Mercy died in 1887, and then Sylvester died in 1899 of a heart attack.
-A public viewing of his coffin took place inside the home.
-This was a common way for the community to pay their respects.
+Together, Sylvester and Mercy built an eight-room home between 1843 and 1844 and raised seven children while making a living farming the land.

 Sylvester’s Home Became Mine

-Sylvester’s home is the same house in which I grew up.
-It is located on Goodwin Road in Eliot (minus the addition circa ~ 1905).
-My dad seems to think that the room used for the public viewing might have been considered today’s version of a mudroom.
-In 1905, Sylvester left the house to his youngest son, Everett, and his wife Mary Forbes.
-They raised the house and added a bottom story.
-The room where Sylvester’s coffin was publicly displayed became the main bathroom on the second floor of the house.
+In 1905, Sylvester left the house to his youngest son, Everett, and Everett’s wife, Mary Forbes.
+They raised the structure and added a lower level.
+As a result, the room where Sylvester’s coffin had once been displayed eventually became the main bathroom on the second floor of the home.

 The Cemetery